27th Feb 2012, 02:58 PM #31

 heh heh when I pointed out on another forum, that you just wire it yourself my post got deleted as "illegal" lucky this forum is much more liberal minded...

 All of those that buy those VFD's from china...
-Well you are all dirty criminals...Precision takes time.
+Well you are all dirty criminals...Light red, the colour of choice for the discerning man.

 27th Feb 2012 02:58 PM # ADSGoogle Adsense Advertisement